klittle314/COVID_control_chart_app/README.md

 #### helper.R
 function find_start_date_Provost

   *cc_length*:  set to 20; the number of records used to compute the c-chart parameters unless there is an unusually long run of zero death days after the first death.

   *Provost_start_count*:  set to 8; the number of deaths to observe in the death series before starting to compute the c-chart parameters.

   *Rule_shift_length*: set to 8; the number of consecutive values above the center line to be declared a signal of special cause on the c-chart

+  function create_stages_Provost
+  *min_length_chart*: set to 5; the minimum number of days with deaths > 0 to use in computing the exponential fit (linear fit based on log10(deaths).

+### Notes on computations related to the fit of the regression line
+#### Calculation of the control chart limits using residuals from linear regression on log10 deaths
+The code uses the median moving range to estimate 'sigma-hat'.
+Hence the multiplier 3.14 to compute the upper and lower control limits.
+The median moving range is more robust to one or two large point to point ranges than the average moving range.
+Usually, use of the average moving range requires two stages:  examine moving ranges to determine if there are any that are unusually large on a chart of moving ranges; discard any ranges that exceed the upper control limit on the range chart, and recalculate the limits on the individuals chart.

+#### Use of 95% confidence interval for the slope of the regression fit
+In function make_charts, we use the lower bound of the 95% confidence interval to determine whether or not the slope is meaningfully different from zero.

 ## Test file